 Research suggests that teen prescription drug abuse is linked to mental health disorders.
 In one study, researchers looked at data on teenagers who used prescription drugs for non-medical reasons.
 Consequently, they found that these teens were almost three times as likely to report a suicide attempt a year later.

-Thus, the goal of teen rehab is to address the mental health issues, such as trauma and depression, which underlie substance abuse.
-Therefore, teen rehab can foster lasting change.
+Thus, the goal of teen treatment is to address the mental health issues, such as trauma and depression, which underlie substance abuse.
+Therefore, teen mental health treatment can foster lasting change.
 It is advisable to call your doctor or seek help from a treatment center.

-Moreover, experts agree that the best teen rehabs provide individualized programs.
-Hence, such programs treat the specific needs of each unique teen, addressing mind, body, and spirit.
+Teen treatment programs address the specific needs of each unique teen, addressing mind, body, and spirit.
 As a result of this comprehensive, holistic treatment, young people develop healthy coping skills, build self-esteem, and move forward into productive, fulfilling lives.
 There are other ways to treat attention deficit hyperactivity.

 Images courtesy of unsplash